-Radicalisation: Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 It can also call for the death of members of the armed forces, whether in this country or overseas.

 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.

-There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology, there are possible indicators that should be taken into consideration alongside other factors and contexts Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility.
-Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
+There is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicator concern.
+However, it is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn to terrorism.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 Staff should use their judgement in identifying children who might be a susceptible and act proportionately, which may include making a Prevent referral.

-Designated safeguarding leads and other senior leaders in colleges should familiarise themselves with the Prevent duty guidance: for further education institutions in England and Wales.
+Designated safeguarding leads and other senior leaders in colleges should familiarise themselves with the revised Prevent duty guidance: England and Wales especially paragraphs 141-210, which are specifically concerned with education.
 Staff should contact the DSL or the Deputy DSL, who should be aware of the local procedures in place, before making a Prevent referral.